doyun421/SLAM/README.md

     the measurable amount of a property, such as force, brightness, or a magnetic field.
 "hydrothermal processes of low intensity"

+    Kimera-Mesher
+    per-frame 1개씩의 frame
+    multi-frame 다수의 액자형식의 프레임
+    regularized
+    support obstacle avoidance

+    mesher

+    Kimera-Semantics
+    volumetric approach
+    relating to the measurement of volume.

+    annotates
+    add notes to (a text or diagram) giving explanation or comment. ad note

+    2D pixel-wise
+    In terms of pixels; one pixel at a time

+    ROS
+    modular

+    replacing each module or executing them in isolation is same meaning?

+    II.
+Kimera
+    high-rate
+    used to describe a loan, credit card, etc. on which you pay a lot of interest: Beware of high-rate credit cards

+    highly state
+    high degree or very

+    IMU rate
+     is a device that can measure and report specific gravity and angular rate of an object to which it is attached 5 to 20 °/h

+    globally-consistent
+    always behaving or happening in a similar, especially positive, way:
+    There has been a consistent improvement in her attitude.

+    trajectory
+    the path followed by a projectile flying or an object moving under the action of given forces. projectile
+    an object propelled through the air, especially one thrown as a weapon.

+    semantically
+    Phrases, being more semantically complex than single words

+    heavily
+    to a great degree; in large amounts.
+"it was raining heavily"

+    parallelized
+    adapt (a program) for running on a parallel processing system.
+"special software parallelizes C-based programs"

+    threads

+A thread is a separate flow of execution.
+This means that your program will have two things happening at once.
+But for most Python 3 implementations the different threads do not actually execute at the same time: they merely appear to.

+    accommodate
+    fit in with the wishes or needs of.
+"any language must accommodate new concepts"

+    different rates
+    keyframes
+    A keyframe, also written as “key frame,” is something that defines the starting and/or ending point of any smooth transition.
+That something can be a drawing in animation or a particular frame of a shot when dealing with film or video

     reprojection
     To change the projection (or coordinate system) of spatial data with another projection.